Azure-Samples/azure-search-power-skills/Vision/LLMChunker/README.md

   python -m venv .venv
   pip install -r powerskill/requirements.txt
   ```
+  1) Open the file [app.py](powerskill/app.py) in the VsCode editor.
   1) Press F5 to start debugging in Visual Studio Code.
+Select Python Debugger -> Python File as the interpreter.
+If it asks what Python path to use, select the binaries under your .venv folder as the interpreter.
+  1) Your application should be running in debug mode at this point, listening to requests in http://localhost:5000

-   You can test your local API by exploring the HTTP request files in [tests](tests/).
+  1) You can test your local API by exploring the HTTP request files in [tests](tests/).

 ## Run in Azure
   In order to deploy this into Azure, we need some to build some shared infrastructure - you may already have this from another PowerSkill.
 If you do, you can simply rename [base.env.example](base.env.example) to be `base.env` and fill in the values.